Lagrangian Reformulation for Nonconvex Optimization: Tailoring Problems to Specialized Solvers

-The following lemma characterizes conditions under which the optimal value of the Lagrangian relaxation~\eqref{mod:LDy} of~\eqref{mod:P_D}, loosely speaking, gives an epsilon approximation for~\eqref{mod:P_D}'s optimal value.
+The following lemma characterizes conditions under which the optimal value of the Lagrangian relaxation~\eqref{mod:LDy} of~\eqref{mod:P_D}, loosely speaking, gives an epsilon approximation for~\eqref{mod:P_D}$^*$.
 This result is crucial in proving our general strong duality (Proposition~\ref{prop:dualstrong}) and Lagrangian reformulation (Theorem~\ref{thm:reform}) results.

 \begin{lemma} Let $f$, $h_j$ for $j=1, \ldots, m$ be real valued continuous functions and $\D \subseteq \R^n$ be a compact set.
 Assume $h_j(x) \ge 0$ for all $x \in \D$, $j=1,\dots,m$, $\D\cap \mathcal{H}\neq \emptyset$, and $\D\setminus \mathcal{H}\neq \emptyset$.
 Let $\epsilon > 0$ be such that $h^\epsilon < \infty$ and $y \in \R^m$ be such that $y_j \ge \frac{f_{\epsilon} - (D_0)^*}{h^\epsilon}$, $j=1,\dots,m$.
 Then, $\inf_{x \in \D} f(x) + \sum_{j=1}^m y_j h_j(x) \ge f_{\epsilon}$. \end{lemma}